wolf-packs/wolf-core/README.md

 `FillSlot` Stage validates and fills the slot(s) based on the user message in the ability determined by `intake`.
 If there is any information that is invalid, as determined by the validators, the bot will prompt for a retry.

 ### **Evaluate**
 `Evaluate` determines the next slot to be filled (next item to prompt the user) within the active ability.
-If all slots are filled, `Evalutes` marks the ability "complete".
+If all slots are filled, `evaluate` marks the ability as "complete".

 ### **Action**
 `Action` inspects the result of the `Evaluate`, and takes the appropriate action.
-If there are missing slot(s), action adjusts the wolf state for the next turn.
-If the slots are filled, `Action` runs the user-defined `submit` function on the specific ability.
+If there are missing slot(s), action adjusts the wolf state for the next turn and message.
+If the slots are filled, `Action` adjusts the wolf state and runs the user-defined `submit` function on the specific ability.

 ### **Outtake**
 `Outtake` organizes the message queue, and outputs an array of messages that the bot should send to the user.